VMs on vSAN fail to power on with Unable to enumerate all disks and vmdks report 0MB in size

 • vmdks show 0Mb in size

-• VMs fail to power on with the below error
+• VMs fail to power on with the error "Unable to enumerate all disks"

 Note: The preceding log excerpts are only examples.
 Date, time, and environmental variables may vary depending on your environment.